pcbrendel/pcbrendel.github.io/_posts/2017-12-23-use-yelp-api-r-rstats.md

 token <- content(res)$access_token
 ```
 Next, we build the url for the query.
-In this example, we will query businesses with the term `sports` within 5 miles of Philadephia.
+In this example, we will query businesses with the term `sports` within 5 miles of Philadephia:

 ```{r}
 yelp <- "https://api.yelp.com"